Give2Peer/g2p-server-symfony/src/Give2Peer/Give2PeerBundle/Resources/doc/index.md

-Tu run behat, you'll possibly need, in your `php.ini` :
+To run behat, you'll possibly need, in your `php.ini` :

 xdebug.max_nesting_level=200